Need help dealing with violent or distressing online content? Learn more

 Parental controls are software tools that allow you to monitor and limit what your child sees and does online.

-• Filter different kinds of content — such as ‘adult’ or sexual content, social media pages and pages with content that may promote self-harm, eating disorders, violence, drugs, gambling, racism and terrorism
+• Filter different kinds of content, such as ‘adult’ or sexual content, content that may promote self-harm, eating disorders, violence, drugs, gambling, racism or terrorism.

 • Set time limits, blocking access after a specific length of time.